kimruddock/pawelgrzybek.github.io/_posts/2016-12-31-top-picks-2016-december.md

 [http://kizu.ru/en/fun/controlling-the-specificity/](http://kizu.ru/en/fun/controlling-the-specificity/)

 Unfortunately specificity is not something that everyone who writes CSS cares about - people should.
 If you don't even know what specificity is I published a [great explanation](https://pawelgrzybek.com/css-specificity-explained/) the other day.
 Roman Komarov definitely mastered it and took it to the next level by showing us how to control specificity score by using `:not()` selector.
-Great in depth article for all CSS freaks.
+Great in depth article for all CSS maniacs.

 - - -